-119 See CDR Rules, subrule 1.7(5).
+125 See CDR Rules, subrule 1.7(5).
 For information regarding CDR outsourcing arrangements, see Chapter B (Key concepts).

-C.73 Where a CDR principal collects a consumer's CDR data on behalf of their CDR representative under a CDR representative arrangement, the CDR principal may arrange for the CDR representative to provide a consumer dashboard on its behalf.120
+- C.73 Where a sponsor collects a consumer's CDR data on behalf of their affiliate under a sponsorship arrangement, the affiliate must provide a consumer dashboard for each consumer who has provided a consent to the affiliate in relation to their CDR data. - C.74 Where a CDR representative principal collects a consumer's CDR data on behalf of their CDR representative under a CDR representative arrangement, the CDR representative principal may arrange for the CDR representative to provide a consumer dashboard on its behalf.126

-Privacy tip: To enhance consumer understanding and reduce the risk of confusion, it may be preferable for the CDR representative, rather than the CDR principal, to provide the consumer dashboard.
-This is because it is the CDR representative, rather than the CDR principal, that has the consumer-facing relationship.
+Privacy tip: To enhance consumer understanding and reduce the risk of confusion, it may be preferable for the CDR representative, rather than the CDR representative principal, to provide the consumer dashboard.
+This is because it is the CDR representative, rather than the CDR representative principal, that has the consumer-facing relationship.

-Where this option is chosen, the CDR principal should include an obligation for the CDR representative to provide the dashboard as an additional requirement in the written contract (CDR representative arrangement).
-The CDR principal should further monitor compliance with these obligations as part of ensuring the CDR representative complies with the minimum requirements of that written contract.
+Where this option is chosen, the CDR representative principal should include an obligation for the CDR representative to provide the dashboard as an additional requirement in the written contract (CDR representative arrangement).
+The CDR representative principal should further monitor compliance with these obligations as part of ensuring the CDR representative complies with the minimum requirements of that written contract.

-- C.74 An accredited person's consumer dashboard is an online service that can be used by each CDR consumer to manage consumer data requests121 and consents for the accredited person to collect, use and disclose CDR data. - C.75 The consumer dashboard should be provided to the CDR consumer as soon as practicable after the accredited person receives a valid request from that consumer for the collection and use of their CDR data.122 This is so that the accredited data recipient can comply with its obligation under Privacy Safeguard 5 to notify of the collection of CDR data via the consumer's dashboard.123 - C.76 The consumer dashboard must contain the following details of each consent that has been given by the CDR consumer:124 - the CDR data to which the consents relate - for a use consent,125 the specific use or uses for which the consumer has given consent - the date on which the consumer gave the consents - whether the consents were for the collection of CDR data on a single occasion or over a period of time
+- C.75 An accredited person's consumer dashboard is an online service that can be used by each CDR consumer to manage consumer data requests127 and consents for the accredited person to collect, use and disclose CDR data. - C.76 The consumer dashboard should be provided to the CDR consumer as soon as practicable after the accredited person receives a valid request from that consumer for the collection and use of their CDR data.
+This is so that the accredited data recipient can comply with its obligation under Privacy Safeguard 5 to notify of the collection of CDR data via the consumer's dashboard. data with the consumer's dashboard. - C.77 The consumer dashboard must contain the following details of each consent that has been given by the CDR consumer:130 - the CDR data to which the consents relate - for a use consent, 131 the specific use or uses for which the consumer has given consent - the date on which the consumer gave the consents

-121 See Chapter B (Key concepts).
+127 See Chapter B (Key concepts).

-122 For further information regarding 'valid requests', see CDR Rules, rule 4.3 and Chapter 3 (Privacy Safeguard 3).
+128 For further information regarding 'valid requests', see CDR Rules, rule 4.3 and Chapter 3 (Privacy Safeguard 3).

-123 Privacy Safeguard 5 requires an accredited person to notify the consumer of the collection of their CDR data by updating the consumer's dashboard as soon as practicable to include certain matters.
+129 Privacy Safeguard 5 requires an accredited person to notify the consumer of the collection of their CDR data by updating the consumer's dashboard as soon as practicable to include certain matters.
 For further information, see CDR Rules, rule 7.4 and Chapter 5 (Privacy Safeguard 5) of the CDR Privacy Safeguard Guidelines.

-125 Including a de-identification consent (as defined in CDR Rules, rule 1.10A) and a direct marketing consent for an accredited data recipient of particular CDR data to use that CDR data for the purposes of direct marketing (as per CDR Rules, rule 1.10A).
+131 Including a de-identification consent (as defined in CDR Rules, rule 1.10A) and a direct marketing consent for an accredited data recipient of particular CDR data to use that CDR data for the purposes of direct marketing (as per CDR Rules, rule 1.10A).